 When changing the progress bar, we will see the corresponding values in the browser console.

-We will now take this value and assign it to the currentTime property of the audio playback.
+Next, we will synchronize the audio playback position with the progress bar so that the audio jumps to the corresponding point in the track.
+We’ll take the slider value and assign it to the currentTime property of the audio playback.
 This property returns the audio playback’s current position using seconds as the unit of measurement.

 };